 The following section describes the general observations for each solution related to the key issue in the TR 33.899.

 Observation 1: Broadcast solutions like Signed SRB incurs significant overhead.
-E.g. in SIB1 case, this overhead will be broadcasted every 80 ms.
+E.g. in SIB1 case, this overhead will be broadcasted every 80 ms. Moreover, 80ms is ample time for replay attack window replaying MIB/SIB from a valid cell.

 Observation 2: Time synchronization is needed to generate timestamps to prevent replay attacks Signed SRB Solutions.
 This can not be achived for power on usecase.

 Observation 3: Query response methods can be used to prevent for both power on and IDLE scenarios.
+A scheme for dedicated SIB based on request is already agreed in RAN.
+This can be reused by securing it with either PKI or IBS.

-Observation 4: Query-Response methods can be used only when UE is suspicious about the authenticity of the eNB.
+Observation 4: Query-Response methods can be used when UE is suspicious about the authenticity of the eNB.
 E.g. If it receives RRC redirection message to less secure network.

 Observation 5: Uplink traffic monitoring by itself does not prevent RRC IDLE mode attacks.
 A fake UE can generate uplink traffic to fake eNB/gNB.
 Also there is a possibility that there is not much real traffic (E.g. during night) to a genuine eNB/gNB.
 Thus Uplink traffic monitoring solutions will not prevent any scenarios as described above.